Home Programming The Best Databases for Storing Preprocessed Time-Series Data: A Comprehensive Comparison Guide

 QuestDB

 QuestDB is a high-performance time-series database written in Java and C++, designed for maximum throughput.
-It uses a column-oriented storage model and supports SQL natively, making it an interesting middle ground between pure TSDBs and analytical databases.
+It uses a column-oriented storage model and supports SQL natively, occupying a notable middle ground between pure TSDBs and analytical databases.

 Pros: